sdelafond/scout-client/README.markdown

     key1=val1 key2=val2

 These options will be used for the plugin run.
+[Lean more about creating your own plugins](https://scoutapp.com/info/creating_a_plugin).

+For a full list of options:

+    scout --help

 ## Setting up in Cron

 Configure Scout to run every minute.
 Typically, this will look like:

     * * * * *  deploy /usr/bin/scout SERVER_KEY

-It's often helpful to log the output to a file.
-To do so:

-    * * * * *  deploy /usr/bin/scout SERVER_KEY > /path/to/anywhere/scout.out 2>&1

 ## Troubleshooting

+The `scout troubleshoot` command provides useful troubleshooting information (log of the last run, environment information, and the list of gems).

 Extensive help is available via our website (http://scoutapp.com) and while installing the agent via the Scout web UI.